 Recently, Dr. Coleman poked his head into my office and said, "It was amazing seeing John today!
 He said he was amazed at his life compared to how his life was when he was the prisoner of his pain meds."

-He described that his post-accident life had revolved around when the next dose of his pain medications was due.
+He described that his post-accident life had revolved around when the next dose of his opioid pain medications was due.
 He was trying desperately to cut back or go just a little longer.
-He was in a perpetual state of taking the meds and then experiencing the physical need.
+He was in a perpetual state of taking the painkillers and then experiencing the physical need.
 He dreaded severe weather conditions that might prevent him from being able to get his pain medication.
-John hated going into the pharmacy to get his prescription medications, feeling judged and labeled as an 'addict.'
+John hated going into the pharmacy to get his prescribed opiate-based medications, feeling judged and labeled as an 'addict.'

 "How is his pain?"
 I asked, but I was sure I knew the answer, based on my ten years of working with patients like John.